st-keller/kiss/README.md

 ~~The most simple thing we can do is giving the window a certain background-color and provide means to change it.~~ Turns out that color is a complicated thing.
 And the already started second step ("displaying a symbol") is not a "second" but more a "tenth" step, because dealing with fonts and glyphs ain't easy either!

-So we start anew with the following abstractions:
+So we start anew.

+And because we are on macOS, we already have CG ("CoreGraphics"), which defines our given "primitives" and the means of combination.
+So the first thing we have to do is: Getting rid of all things starting with "CG".
+It's not that I don't like CoreGraphics (i think it's great, and what it does it does very well).
+But CG is a vendor-specific library, essentially made to draw things on a screen.
+It's not made to support higher-order concepts like the **lenght of a path**, **square angles** or a **bisectrix**.

-First, we have define our "primitive elements" of our system, which we will name **drawables** (didn't find a better term).
+First, we have define new "primitive elements". which we may call **drawables** (didn't find a better term).
 These elements have no properties besides beeing drawables.

-The frist abstraction will be a **stride**.
-This abstraction introduces properties like a "start", "end" and "length".
+Then there may be a **stride**, which introduces properties like a "start", "end" and "length".

-The we'll be able to forma a **path** ("paths are made by walking").
+Then we'll be able to form a **path** ("paths are made by walking").
-At this level we will strat to talk about "colors", "path-width" and "filling".
+At this level we will start to talk about "colors", "path-width" and "filling".

 And after that we will build **shapes** out of paths.
 Shapes will introduce a  projection-matrix - a kind of a "geometry".